 A Call to Muslims: A Transcript of a Speech to the Scholars by Mawlānā Ilyās al-Kāndhalwī

 Nearly eight years ago, I came across a rare print of a speech delivered by Mawlānā Muḥammad Ilyās al-Kāndhalwī in a library.
 I asked a student to help me transcribe it so that it could be edited for language and style and posted online or published in the future.
-I came across my edit of the piece from years ago and decided to upload it here for general benefit, despite it being incomplete in regards to referencing the hadith and missing citations for certain quotes.
-I also didn’t cross-reference those quotes to check for accuracy.
-Lastly, I was unable to locate the name of the original translator.
-If anyone is able to help with the above tasks, it would be much appreciated.
+I came across my edit of the piece… Continue reading A Call to Muslims: A Transcript of a Speech to the Scholars by Mawlānā Ilyās al-Kāndhalwī

 Excerpt: Lessons of Faith by Ḥakīm al-Ummah Ashraf ʿAlī al-Thānawī

 Produced below is a selection from the first chapter of an upcoming translation of Mawlānā Ashraf ʿAlī al-Thānawī’s work Taʿlīm al-Dīn, which is a concise manual of Islamic precepts that cover a wide range of topics, including theology, law, ethics, mysticism, and politics.
-The first draft of the entire translation and its footnotes were recently submitted for editing by the translators.
-My contribution to the translation is confined to the first chapter (minus the footnotes) and the editing of the initial manuscript.
-Below ten points from the first chapter on Belief and Creed are provided for your benefit.
+The first draft of the entire translation and its footnotes were recently… Continue reading Excerpt: Lessons of Faith by Ḥakīm al-Ummah Ashraf ʿAlī al-Thānawī

 A Short Answer to a Question on Extravagance from the Islamic Perspective

 A question was once posed by a student through email regarding the issue of wastage, more specifically in regards to wasting water.
 It was published by our dear friend Hafiz Faraz Abdul Moid on the attalib blog some years ago.
 I repost it here for your benefit, iA.
+Question: I had a question, and if you’re not… Continue reading A Short Answer to a Question on Extravagance from the Islamic Perspective

 On the Validity of Backbiting in Hadith Criticism